-- e.
-Professional Conduct.
-Participation in the clinical internship/practicum should be seen as a privilege rather than as a right.
-It is important to understand that the welfare of the client is just as important as the training needs of the student.
-Students enrolled in clinical practicum are expected to abide by the American Association of Marriage & Family Therapy (AAMFT's) Code of Ethics (Appendix D), the policies of the MAS-MFT program, and the agency's own policies and procedures.
-Violations of the Code of Ethics, the program policies and/or the agency's policies may result in permanent dismissal from both internship/practicum placement opportunities, and may additionally subject the student to dismissal from the academic degree program.
-Additionally, strict adherence to the Health Insurance Portability and Accountability Act (HIPAA) guidelines (http://www.hhs.gov/ocr/privacy/) is also essential to protect the privacy and confidentiality of clients being served at internship site clinics. - f.
+- to be recommended for withdrawal from the academic degree program.
+A student may appeal actions concerning withdrawal.
+For appeal timeline and procedures, please see the "Appeals" section on page 7 of this handbook. - v.
+Special Note about Social Media.
+The therapist-client relationship carries with it special obligations for the therapist.
+One of those is protecting both the confidentiality and privacy of the client.
+A second is that therapists must conduct themselves in accordance with the highest professional standards at all times.
+Therefore students are prohibited without exception from discussing clients and experiences with clients, even unidentified clients, via any form of social media.
+Students are also prohibited from making negative comments about their internship placement, site supervisors, or other staff or when representing the profession for the duration of the program. - e.
 Professional Attire.
-The student's work at the assigned internship site represents a professional position; as such, the student is representing both ASU and the internship agency.
+The student's work at the assigned internship site represents a professional position; as such, the student is representing both ASU and the internship agency/clinic.
 Therefore, it is important that the student's attire reflect that position and level of professionalism.
 It is recommended that women wear dresses or slacks/skirts and a blouse.
 Dresses and skirts should be of a professional length.
 The recommended dress for men is dress slacks or appropriate casual slacks, e.g., khakis.
-Jeans are not to be worn unless they are accepted on "casual Fridays" per the agency's policy.
+Jeans are not to be worn unless they are accepted on "casual Fridays" per the agency/clinic's policy.
 Shorts, midriff-baring tops, low-cut tops and short dresses or skirts are never acceptable.
-Students must adhere to the agency policy regarding tattoos and visible body piercings.
-This dress code is in effect any time the student is at the agency, is seeing clients or in any way representing the agency or ASU.
+Students must adhere to the agency/clinic's policy regarding tattoos and visible body piercings.
+This dress code is in effect any time the student is at the agency/clinic, is seeing clients or in any way is representing the agency/clinic or ASU.

-g.
+f.
 Clinical Internship/Practicum Requirements: